Kaushik-Puttaswamy/Airline_Data_Ingestion_Project/README.md

 The architecture consists of:

-1. Data Source: Flight data in CSV format is uploaded to an S3 bucket from airline client.
+1. Data Source: Flight data (airport_dim and flight_raw) in CSV format is uploaded to an S3 bucket from airline client and flight_raw is copied to redshift.

-2.
+2. Glue Crawler: Crawl the the airport_dim data and store the data in glue data catalog.

-3. Event Trigger: AWS EventBridge detects new file uploads and triggers a Step Function workflow.
+3. Event Bridge Rule: AWS EventBridge detects new file uploads and triggers a Step Function workflow.

-4. Step Functions: Automates the ETL process by orchestrating Glue Crawlers and Glue Jobs.
+4. Step Functions: Automates the ETL process by orchestrating Glue Crawler and Glue Jobs.

 5. AWS Glue ETL: Processes and transforms raw flight data.

-6. Amazon Redshift: Stores the cleaned and processed data for querying.
+6. Amazon Redshift: Stores the cleaned and processed flight data for querying.

 7. Amazon SNS: Sends notifications about job status.